 Unfortunately, there are people who break the law and drive without a proper license or on a suspended or revoked license.
-Let’s look at the types of licenses and show how we might use these rules to help our clients when a person negligently causes a crash because of no license, a license violation or because of a suspended or revoked license.
+From our team at Harmonson Law Firm, here’s a look at the types of licenses and show how we might use these rules to help our clients when a person negligently causes a crash because of no license, a license violation or because of a suspended or revoked license.

 Teenage Drivers: Learner and Provisional Licenses